nafis4139/personal-finance-tracker/4docker/1-setup/README.md

 1. VM is running and accessible via SSH
 2. Docker is installed and working
+3. Docker MTU is configured for OpenStack compatibility
-3. Network and security are configured
+4. Network and security are configured
-4. Test container runs successfully
+5. Test container runs successfully

 Proceed to [Part 2: Docker Basics](../2-basics/README.md) to start learning Docker fundamentals.